 Because some corporations must hold annual meetings and draft annual meeting minutes for satisfying their business compliance responsibilities, it’s important to know if this requirement applies to your company.

 What should you know about them?
 What do they include?
-Must LLCs hold an annual meeting and prepare minutes, too?
+Must Limited Liability Companies (LLCs) hold an annual meeting and prepare minutes, too?

 What Is an Annual Meeting?

 All corporations (corporations that elect for S Corporation tax treatment included) in the United States must hold an annual meeting.
 Alternative names for that meeting include annual shareholder meeting, annual stockholder meeting, and annual general meeting (or AGM, for short).